-Action Opens a new or existing project.
-Same as File->Open Project (see Open Project Command , on page 311).
+Button/Option Action Open Project Opens a new or existing project.
+Same as File->Open Project (see Open Project Command , on Close Project page 317).
 Closes the current project.
-Same as File->Close Project (see Run Menu , on page 382).
-Adds a source file to the project.
-Same as Project->Add Source File (see Build Project Command , on page 310).
-Replaces one source file with another.
-Same as Project -> Change File (see Change File Command , on page 337).
-Creates a new implementation.
-Displays the Implementation Options dialog box, where you can set various options for synthesis.
-Same as Project->Implementation Options (see Implementation Options Command, on page 346).
-Creates a place-and-route implementation to control and run place and route from within the synthesis tool.
-See Add P&R Implementation Popup Menu Command , on page 478 for a description of the dialog box, and Running P&R Automatically after Synthesis , on page 554 in the User Guide for information about using this feature.
-Displays the log file.
-Same as View->View Log File (see View Menu , on page 325).
-Sets the global frequency, which you can override locally with attributes.
+Same as File->Close Project (see Run Menu , on page 388).
+Add File Adds a source file to the project.
+Same as Project->Add Source File (see Build Project Command , on page 316).
+Change File Replaces one source file with another.
+Same as Project ->Change File (see Change File Command , on page 343).
+Add Implementation Creates a new implementation.
+Implementation Options Displays the Implementation Options dialog box, where you can set various options for synthesis.
+Same as Project->Implementation Options (see Implementation Options Command, on page 352).
+Add P&R Implementation Creates a place-and-route implementation to control and run place and route from within the synthesis tool.
+See Add P&R Implementation Popup Menu Command , on page 484 for a description of the dialog box, and Running P&R Automatically after Synthesis , on page 554 in the User Guide for information about using this feature.
+View Log Displays the log file.
+Same as View->View Log File (see View Menu , on page 331).
+Frequency (MHz) Sets the global frequency, which you can override locally with attributes.
+Same as enabling the Frequency (MHz) option on the Constraints panel of the Implementation Options dialog box.